Iowa men’s basketball coach Fran McCaffery is all in.

 McCaffery sees added NCAA Tournament value in opening the season against a team from another major conference.

-“It will strengthen your nonconference schedule to the point where they can never say you didn’t play people before you got into league play,” McCaffery said.
+your nonconference schedule to the point where they can never say you didn’t play people before you got into league play,” McCaffery said.

 He also said everyone will have plenty of time to prepare for the kind of season opener the Gavitt Tipoff Games will provide.